 Facebook and Google also have these features, so customers can leave reviews for you there too.
 You can use them to showcase your product’s positive reputation among its users.

 Here’s an example of a Trustpilot review for Eloan, a finance company:

 This is also a great opportunity for e-commerce stores to increase the sales of their popular products.
 Here’s an example from Asos, one of the largest e-commerce retailers:

 An interview is an excellent approach to creating a customer testimonial, especially if you don’t have a standard format for other types of testimonials.

-A strong interview testimonial example will draw the reader, listener, or viewer into the discussion and tale.
-It will explain how the customer discovered your service, what issue you resolved for them, and what happened. after they made a purchase from you.
+A strong interview website testimonial examples will draw the reader, listener, or viewer into the discussion and tale.
+It will explain how the happy customer discovered your service, what issue you resolved for them, and what happened. after they made a purchase from you.

 Codecademy has an entire base of interview testimonials from their students who talk about their learning paths and why they decided to switch to coding.